(1) Measurement Error

 bias different in different subgroups

-random measurement error: errors that occur due to random features of measurement process or phenomenon.
-So even if observed values are sometimes wrong, they are, on average, correct
+random measurement error: errors that occur due to random features of measurement process.
+Even if observed values are sometimes wrong, they are, on average, correct

 Variable: relative change in COVID-19 infections